Universal Influenza Program Frequently Asked Questions From Immunizers

 Is High Dose Influenza vaccine available for everyone aged 65+ in PEI?

-High Dose influenza vaccine (Fluzone High Dose®) is being provided to all Islanders 65 years and older in the 2021-2022 flu season.
-The National Advisory Committee on Immunizations (NACI) has concluded that although the high dose influenza vaccine is expected to provide superior protection compared to standard dose influenza vaccine for adults aged 65+, this is based on limited population level-evidence available to date.
+High Dose influenza vaccine (Fluzone High Dose®) is being provided to all Islanders 65 years and older in the 2023-2024 flu season.
+The National Advisory Committee on Immunizations (NACI) has concluded that High Dose influenza vaccine (HD QIV) should be used over Standard Dose (SD), based on evidence of HD QIV vaccine providing better protection in adults 65 years of age and older.

 Who should receive the seasonal influenza vaccine?

-- Children and adults (including pregnant women) with the following chronic health conditions:
+- Children and adults with the following chronic health conditions:

 - cardiac or pulmonary disorders (including bronchopulmonary dysplasia, cystic fibrosis and asthma);

 - diabetes mellitus and other metabolic diseases;

 - cancer, immune compromising conditions (due to underlying disease and/or therapy);

 - children and adolescents (age 6 months to 18 years) with conditions treated for long periods with acetylsalicylic acid, because of the potential increase of Reye’s syndrome associated with influenza; and

 - neurologic or neurodevelopment conditions (includes neuromuscular, neurovascular, neurodegenerative, neurodevelopmental conditions, and seizure disorders [and, for children, includes febrile seizures and isolated developmental delay], but excludes migraines and psychiatric conditions without neurological conditions).